 Beat the crowds while sightseeing

 New Orleans has a big city appeal and a small town feel.
 During the weekend, some of the city’s most popular attractions and destinations can become predictably more crowded.
-If you’re new to New Orleans and want to make the most of your time, visiting on a Monday-Thursday will give you optimal views of Jackson Square, plenty of space to explore the French Market, and a cozy ride along the streetcar.
+If you’re new to New Orleans and want to make the most of your time, visiting on a Monday-Thursday will give you optimal views of Jackson Square, plenty of space to explore the French Market, and a comfortable ride along the streetcar.

 Make sure to take advantage of other attractions throughout the city as well.